Art Exhibits

 Artist Reception

-Please join us for a closing reception celebrating Marjorie Kaniehtonkie Skidders, Saturday January 10th, 2026, from 10:30 am to 1:30 pm.
+Please join us for a reception celebrating the work of Julian Plum, Saturday April 18th, 2026, from 10:30 am to 1:30 pm.
+Julian will read the book Whose Tree is This? at 12:30 pm.
 All are welcome!

 Interested in showing your work at the library in 2027?